sshiwangi/Blog-website/README.md

 ## About

 A simple blog website built using HTML, CSS and javascript having two pages, a landing page and a blog writing page.
-Clicking on "start writing" will lead the user to the 2nd page.
+Clicking on "start writing" will take the user to the 2nd page.

 ## Screenshots